 - Mondays, 4:00 PM - Structural, Chemical & Quantitative Biology seminar series (co-sponsored by the Biochemistry, Biophysics and Structural Biology Division of MCB jointly with the Dept. of Chemistry)

-- Tuesdays, 12:30 PM - Immunology & Pathogenesis seminar series (sponsored by the Immunology and Pathogenesis Division of MCB)
+- Tuesdays, 11:00 AM - Immunology and Molecular Medicine seminar series (sponsored by the Immunology and Molecular Medicine Division of MCB)

 - Wednesdays, 12:00 N - Microbiology seminar series (co-sponsored by the Depts. of Plant and Microbial Biology and MCB, and the Wheeler Center for Emerging and Neglected Diseases)